Equity & Environmental Justice

 Get involved in Equity Planning

 One recommendation of the Equity Planning Framework was the creation of an Equity Working Group.
 Established in January 2024, the Equity Working Group meets bi-monthly to discuss and learn about transportation equity topics.
-If you would like to join the working group or participate in an individual meeting, please visit the Equity Working Group for more details.
+If you would like to join the working group or participate in an individual meeting, please visit the Equity Working Group page for more details.

 Civil Rights